nkarunakar/Cricinfo_PlayerScraper/README.md

 # Python web scraping script to collect player ODI career data and analysis of the ODI career.

+# See sample use case for MS Dhoni for more details

  ##### PlayerScraper.py script connects to cricinfo website & collects specified player's ODI career data ball by ball on per over basis.
  ##### The python script needs input based on Player's ID assigned to player's profile on Cricinfo
  ##### This data is stored in a form of csv file with relevant headers which can be used with Python Pandas library to perform analysis